DKachhadiya18/EDM-e-commerce-website/README.md

-EDM e-commerce website with backend and payment method
+EDM e-commerce website with backend and Paypal payment method